dolph/recipes/one-pot/chili.md

 Add the beans and simmer for 10 minutes:

-- 15 ounces black beans, drained and rinsed
+- 1 can (15 ounces) black beans, drained and rinsed
-- 15 ounces kidney beans, drained and rinsed
+- 1 can (15 ounces) kidney beans, drained and rinsed

 Finish with: